christseng89/RealTime_Analysis/Airflow/README.md

 - on_retry_callback             Invoked when the task is up for retry
 - on_execute_callback           Invoked right before the task begins executing.
 - sla_miss_callback             Invoked when a task misses its defined SLA

+### 28. Limit the concurrency

+- Pools are used to limit the number of tasks that can be run concurrently in a DAG.
+  Pools control concurrency across multiple tasks, potentially spanning multiple DAGs, based on shared resources.
+- Tasks_concurrency is used to limit the number of tasks that can be run concurrently in a specific task.
+  Controls concurrency at the level of individual tasks within a single DAG. (i.e. backward's start_date with Catchup=True) (for example: eLoan accrued and post interests) => tasks_concurrency=1